 In general, the absences allowed by the PFD program will be allowed for CVRF residency, including absences for education, military service, medical treatment, providing care, etc. To the extent there is any dispute about an absence, the PFD rules will serve as guidelines and the final determination of residency will be determined by CVRF (see below).

-CVRF is in the process of becoming an approved user of the Alaska PFD database.
-If CVRF is able to determine from the database that an individual has qualified for a PFD with a CVRF member village as his/her physical residence, the individual shall be presumed to be a CVRF resident.
+CVRF is an approved user of the Alaska PFD database.
+If CVRF is able to determine from the database that an individual has qualified for a PFD with a CVRF member community as his/her physical residence, the individual shall be presumed to be a CVRF resident.